 Louise Ferguson and fellow editors published The Fig: Botany, Production and Uses, a comprehensive book on fig cultivation, history, and market growth.
 It covers everything from fig varieties to postharvest techniques, boosting sector growth.

-Each year, roughly 25 percent of the fruits and veggies produced across the globe are lost due to fungal diseases.
-In fleshy fruits, like tomatoes, this issue is more pronounced, especially as they ripen.
-Researchers from the Blanco Lab at the University of California, Davis, in collaboration with researchers from University of Nottingham, have demonstrated how susceptibility factors that accumulate during the ripening process promote infection by fungal pathogens.
+Researchers from the Blanco Lab at the University of California, Davis, in collaboration with researchers from the University of Nottingham, have demonstrated how susceptibility factors that accumulate during the ripening process promote infection by fungal pathogens.